Alejogb1/job-board/blog-data/can-keras-layers-outputs-be-combined-with-tensorflow-operations.md

 id: "can-keras-layers-outputs-be-combined-with-tensorflow-operations"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've encountered this exact scenario numerous times across various deep learning projects, and the answer, thankfully, is a resounding yes.
 Keras, sitting comfortably atop TensorFlow, is designed to be flexible in this way.
 It's not a walled garden; rather, it offers layers as composable building blocks that can seamlessly interact with the lower-level TensorFlow operations.

 Think back to the time I was tasked with building a custom attention mechanism for an image captioning model.
 We had a Keras convolutional base, producing feature maps, but we needed to manipulate those maps using some specific tensor operations to generate the attention weights before passing them on.
 That's a classic instance where mixing Keras layer outputs with TensorFlow ops becomes essential.
 It's not an uncommon need at all.

 The beauty here is that Keras layers, underneath the surface, operate on tensors.
-They *produce* tensors.
+They _produce_ tensors.
 These tensors are directly compatible with TensorFlow's API.
 Therefore, we are able to take the output tensor from a Keras layer, feed it into a TensorFlow function, modify it, and then potentially pass the modified tensor back into another Keras layer if necessary or use it in loss calculations, etc. This level of granular control is one of the key reasons why TensorFlow, coupled with Keras, remains such a powerful tool.

 Here's a breakdown of how it's typically achieved, along with some common use cases, illustrated with code snippets: